sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // it makes sense for a custom heuristic to consider some actions more costly than others.
 // NB #2: the only generic heuristic implemented so far is a very simple one that just counts the differences
 // between the current state and the goal.
 It's totally useless for backward searches (because
-// it can't rule out unsatisifiable goals) and isn't that great for most forward searches either
+// it can't rule out unsatisfiable goals) and isn't that great for most forward searches either
-// (note it's not admissable, so can give non-optimal plans) - but suffices for the very simple problem
+// (note it's not admissable, so can give non-optimal plans).
+But suffices for the very simple problem
 // we are trying to solve here: var planner = new ForwardStateSpaceSearch(ElementDifferenceCount.EstimateCost);